 Automated Snoozing of SAP Systems Using IT-Conductor

 Starting and stopping are two operations that you can perform within the IT-Conductor platform.
-Depending on what particular system, database, or application that you want to start and stop, you can simply click a button and it will automatically execute the start and stop operations without logging in to the system.
+Depending on what particular system, database, or application you want to start and stop, you can simply click a button and it will automatically execute the start and stop operations without logging in to the system.
 This gives you more dexterity when it comes to performing maintenance activities.

 You can further automate snoozing by scheduling the Start and Stop operations to run on a particular time and date but before we show you how it is important that you understand the relationship between the different components in IT-Conductor.

-How the Operations Work in ITC
+How the Operations Work in IT-Conductor

 IT-Conductor automatically discovers the relationship between the different application components and Operations leverage that knowledge to dynamically assemble start and stop actions on these components and arrange them in the appropriate sequence.